Highlights

 • What is Enriched Air Nitrox (EAN)?

-EAN is a mixture of gas with a higher percentage of oxygen than typically found in a Normoxic cylinder of air which is 21% oxygen and 79% nitrogen.
+EAN is a mixture of gas with a higher percentage of oxygen than typically found in standard air, which contains approximately 21% oxygen and 79% nitrogen.
 Depending on the anticipated dive profile, the most common mixtures of Nitrox you will find are 28%, 32% and 36% oxygen.

 • What are the benefits of diving with Enriched Air Nitrox?